RawRapter/python-vscode/README.md

 # python-vscode
-This Repository hasmost of the basic python programs, taken from multiple sites.
+This Repository has most of the basic python programs, taken from multiple sites.

-**Important Note** : Every program have emultiple methods , they include my original logics and also from different sites like Geeks for Geeks
+**Important Note** : Every program have multiple methods , they include my original logic and also from different programming sites.

 ## 1) Program Practice Folder :

     1) Basic Program Set 1: